tuanvnnt/project/describe.md

 # REPORT DESCRIPTION

-1Inbound and Outbound Flow Analysis
+Inbound and Outbound Flow Analysis

 - Purpose: Monitor the flow of goods into and out of the system.
 - Metrics: